brophdawg11/remix-routers/packages/vue/README.md

 yarn add remix-router-vue
 ```

-_Note: If you are using TypeScript you will need to use `patch-package` and copy the `@remix-run+router+0.1.0.patch` patch from this repo to internally change the `RouteObject.element` type from `React.ReactNode` to `any` for use with Vue components._

 ## Notable API Differences

 - For now, you must provide your routes through the `DataBrowserRouter` `routes` prop, we don't support the declarative JSX-style `<Route>` children approach used by `react-router-dom`